niliaranet/older-projects-compilation/00-pomodoro-iced/README.md

 # Pomodoro
-Poorly coded pomodoro built Rust with the Iced library.
+Pomodoro application written in Rust with the Iced library.

-Developed in my first year doing web development.
+Its current state is inefficient and unfinished.